gildesmarais/website/_drafts/using_a_shell.md

 ---
 layout: post
-title: "How I work, part 2: the shell"
+title: "How I work, part 2: the command line"
 toc: true
-# description: "This post documents how I work productively."
+description: "The 'How I work' post series documents how I work.
+This episode is about working  productively on the command line."
 tags:
+  - macos
+  - programming
+  - reference
   - software
-  - reference
-  - programming
 ---

 This is the second part of the "how I work" series.
 [Read the first part here]({% post_url 2020-04-10-working-productively %}).

-In this part I will document with which tools I work inside a terminal. [zsh](https://www.zsh.org/) is my shell of choice.
+In this part I will document with which tools I work inside a command line. [zsh](https://www.zsh.org/) is my shell of choice.
 Recently I switched from oh-my-zsh to [prezto](https://github.com/sorin-ionescu/prezto) as configuration framework.

 I keep the configuration of most tools inside a so-called [dotfiles](https://github.com/gildesmarais/dotfiles) repository.
 To use them on my machines, I use [rcm](https://github.com/thoughtbot/rcm).